Riot plea: Proud Boys member admits to seditious conspiracy - NewsBreak

 Riot plea: Proud Boys member admits to seditious conspiracy

-A North Carolina man pleaded guilty Thursday to plotting with other members of the far-right Proud Boys to violently stop the transfer of presidential power after the 2020 election , making him the first member of the extremist group to plead guilty to a seditious conspiracy charge.
+WASHINGTON — (AP) — A North Carolina man pleaded guilty Thursday to plotting with other members of the far-right Proud Boys to violently stop the transfer of presidential power after the 2020 election, making him the first member of the extremist group to plead guilty to a seditious conspiracy charge.

 Jeremy Joseph Bertino, 43, has agreed to cooperate with the Justice Department's investigation of the role that Proud Boys leaders played in the mob's attack on the Capitol on Jan.
 6, 2021, a federal prosecutor said.